marcelwa/marcelwa.github.io/_pages/cv.md

 ## Professional Service

 * Reviewer for international conferences and journals including
+  * IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD)
   * Design, Automation and Test in Europe (DATE)
   * International Conference On Computer Aided Design (ICCAD)
   * ACM Journal on Emerging Technologies in Computing (JETC)